Updated March 2022

 When it is time to pull the steaks off the grill, you can simply move them to the indirect heating side of your grill first.
 In the world of grilling, temperature and thermometers are your best friends.
 Do yourself a favor if you are new to the grilling and searing game and get a set of thermometers.

 No one wants to eat a steak that is too raw, so this is an excellent way to ensure proper taste.
-Even with searing at high temperatures, it is a crucial step in the process to let your steaks sit for a few minutes before cutting and serving.
+Even with searing at high heat, it is a crucial step in the process to let your steaks sit for a few minutes before cutting and serving.
 You want the juices to settle properly throughout each strip, so cover a plate with foil to keep the heat inside.